djalbat/the-occam-user-manual/content/understanding-grammars/left-recursion.md

              ...

              ;
 ...
 ```

-The first part of the second definition is a complex part and these cannot be rewritten.
+The first part of the second definition is a complex part and parts of this type cannot be rewritten.
-To see what this is so, simply ask yourself what the names of the rewritten rules would be.
+To see why this is so, simply ask yourself what the names of the rewritten rules would be.
 Here is the error:

 ```